Mindii/Whirange-Fox/README.md

     	Linux: ~/.waterfox/ PROFILID /chrome/userChrome.css
     	Windows: C:\Users\ USERNAME \AppData\Roaming\Mozilla\Waterfox\Profiles\ PROFILEID \chrome\userChrome.css

-    Note: Userid is random there usually is only one, also chrome folder dosent exist yet most likely so create it.
+    Note: Userid is random id and there is usually only one, also chrome folder dosen't exist yet so create it.

 #Usage (Pre Firefox 57)